kchu187/krista-chung-capstone/README.md

 ### Features
  - Users can search for a restaurant on their Bean Map with a search tool that utilizes the Yelp API, and upon clicking on the restaurant, a form will open up where users can rate the place out of 5 beans, and then add notes on their experience.
+Note that the Yelp API has a limitation of 300 API calls per day!
  - Once a user is finished completing their rating/ comments, the user can then press "Add bean", which will add an image of a bean on the map where the restaurant they have just rated is.
  -  If a user would like to visit a potential restaurant, users can also search up a restaurant, and then press "Add as wish bean" to record the restaurant on their Bean map (with the bean asset not filled in yet).
  -  A user will be able to see a list of their rated beans/wish beans on the right side of the bean map in a list (or below in mobile responsiveness).